Acoustic Vocal Pedagogy Workshop and Online Course 2025

 What

-Six hours of prerecorded lectures from our faculty, supplemented by reflection questions, subject matter quizzes, and office hours (June 2024 only) for small group discussion, application, and lessons.
+About 10 hours of prerecorded lectures from our faculty, supplemented by reflection questions, subject matter quizzes, and office hours (June 2025 only) for small group discussion, application, and lessons.
 Private online lessons (in singing, teaching, and technology) are also available for a nominal fee.
-While not as comprehensive as the in person workshop, this material will introduce basic concepts related to the acoustical and perceptual landscape of singing and singing training and will offer participants the chance to explore these ideas with faculty and other participants.
+This material will introduce basic concepts related to the acoustical and perceptual landscape of singing and singing training and will offer participants the chance to explore these ideas with faculty and other participants.

 Who